-The Code of Student Conduct is the University's policy regarding non-academic discipline of students.
+The Code of Student Conduct is the University's policy regarding non-academic discipline of students and student organizations.
 Academic discipline of students is not covered by this Code, but rather falls within the authority of the individual academic units of the University.
 Students have the responsibility to follow all regulations outlined in this policy.